prem22k/desi-dialect-map/REPORT.md

 * **Day 1-2:** **Eesha** to lead and finalize the UI/UX design in Figma. **Prem** to set up the initial Streamlit app structure.
 * **Day 3-4:** **Prem** and **Lakshya**, as our full-stack developers, will spearhead the core application development, building out both the UI components and the backend logic for data submission.
-* **Day 5-6:** Integration of the database (Firebase/SQL) and end-to-end testing of the user flow.
+* **Day 5-6:** Integration of the database (SQL) and end-to-end testing of the user flow.
 Team-wide bug bash.
 * **Day 7:** Deploy the functional MVP to Hugging Face Spaces. **Architha** to begin preparing initial promotional content based on the live app.

 ### C. Weeks 3-4: User Acquisition & Corpus Growth Campaign

-This phase is our top priority and will be led by our Growth & Marketing Lead, **Architha Reddy**, leveraging her extensive experience in event management, social media, and content strategy from her leadership roles at SDC SNIST and E-SPORTSCLUB.
+This phase is our top priority.
+It will be led by our Growth & Marketing Lead, **Architha Reddy**, a CSE-AIML student who possesses proven experience in community building and marketing from her leadership roles at SNIST.

-* **Target Audience:** Primarily college students (ages 18-24) across Telangana and Andhra Pradesh, expanding to other regions.
-We will also target local community groups.
+* **Target Audience:** Primarily college students (ages 18-24) at SNIST and other Hyderabad colleges, expanding to other regions.
+We will also target local community groups online.
 * **Channels:** University WhatsApp/Telegram groups, SNIST-wide announcements, collaborations with other college tech/cultural fests, and posts on regional subreddits and Instagram pages.
 * **Growth Strategy & Messaging:**
     * **Campaign Theme:** "Put Your Dialect on the Map!"
-    * **Execution:** Architha will spearhead the creation of shareable content, including posters and short videos.
-Eesha and Prem will assist with content writing.
-We will run a "Dialect of the Week" feature on social media, highlighting the most interesting submissions to drive engagement.
-We will gamify the experience by creating a leaderboard showing which college has contributed the most words, fostering a friendly competitive spirit.
-This strategy is designed for viral, organic growth, which is essential for massive corpus collection.
+    * **Execution:** **Architha** will spearhead the creation of shareable content (posters, videos), leveraging her content strategy skills. **Eesha** and **Prem**, with their content and design experience, will support this effort.
+We will run a "Dialect of the Week" feature on social media, highlighting interesting submissions to drive engagement.
+A leaderboard showing which college has contributed the most words will gamify the experience and foster friendly competition, driving the viral growth essential for massive corpus collection.